Prepared for EvidenceNetwork.ca by Lee Tunstall

 The age-friendly community movement is growing and many Canadian cities and towns have adopted strategies to support all older adults, not just those who are frail.
 Certain programs are particularly helpful to frail individuals, including those that help with home maintenance, transportation, loneliness and social isolation.

-Within the healthcare system, family doctors are perfectly placed to identify frailty, but can often miss a diagnosis due to frailty’s gradual onset and progression and by overlooking it as just the normal aging process.
+Within the healthcare system, family doctors are perfectly placed to identify frailty, but it can often be overlooked due to frailty’s gradual onset and progression and by attributing changes to the normal aging process.

 Many older adults in assisted living are considered frail, but there are many gradients of frailty within this setting.
 Those living in long-term care facilities can be considered very frail.
-Staff in these facilities could be trained to identify social vulnerability and isolation, which would provide a better understanding of social vulnerability’s role in frailty.
+Staff in these facilities could be trained to identify social vulnerability and isolation, which would provide a better understanding of the role of social vulnerability in frailty.

-Many frail individuals face their end of life in the palliative care system.
+Many individuals with advanced frailty would benefit from the palliative care system.
 However, the facilities and services for this system were set up with cancer in mind, not frailty.
-A better way to systematically identify frail older adults who might benefit from palliative care is needed, as is training for non-cancer specialists and social care providers in the palliative care system.
+A better way to systematically identify frail older adults who might benefit from palliative care is needed, as is training for the provision of palliative care for non-cancer diagnoses.
 Better experiences for frail individuals and their families will let them focus on advance care planning, which would avoid intensive and unwanted care and medical costs at end of life.

 Information on frailty and its impacts needs to be available to people within and beyond the healthcare sector.
 Researchers, healthcare providers, administrators, policy makers, decision makers, social care organizations and older adults and their families all need access to this information.